Invoca/backdraft/README.md

 ### Testing

-Run the yarn `dev` task from the main directory to have the source and test files watched and tests auto-run when any modifications are done
+Run the yarn `dev` script from the main directory to have the source and test files watched and tests auto-run when any modifications are done

     yarn run dev

-You can also specifically run tests with:
+Run the `specs` script to run all the tests and exit

     yarn run specs

+Use the following two ENV variables to target specific tests:

+- `SPEC_FILTER` - target specific tests via [karma-jasmine's --grep feature](https://github.com/karma-runner/karma-jasmine/blob/4f70e5e77831998dc252b2f7ad1353398144588b/README.md#configuration).

+- `SPEC_FILE_FILTER` - target specific tests by file path.
+This value must be a regex.
+For example:

+    `SPEC_FILE_FILTER="/data_table.*_spec.js/" yarn run specs`

 See all available commands with: